Introduction

 Fire safety

-ADUs must comply with local fire safety regulations, including smoke detectors, fire extinguishers, and emergency exits.
-Requirements may vary based on ADU size and construction materials.
+ADUs should be compliant with local fire safety regulations and have all requisite measures like including smoke detectors, fire extinguishers, and emergency exits.
+Specific Requirements may vary based on ADU size and construction materials.

 Room specifications